 Last week Villa boss Steve Bruce spoke about being two points adrift of where he wanted to be after his first 10-games in the job and the ultimate aim to average two points a game to bring play-off success.
 The win against QPR clawed him back to one point behind schedule, while a home win against Burton on Boxing Day will get him on track for a two point average since taking over as Villa boss.

 Bruce is obviously keen to add to his record of getting clubs promoted from the Championship.
 He did it with Birmingham in 2002 and 2007, while he also gained promotion into the Premier League with Hull in 2013 and 2016.
-Currently, Villa can be backed at 6/1 in the bet365 Championship betting for promotion this season to keep up Bruce’s excellent record in the division.
+Currently, Villa can be backed at 6/1 for promotion this season to keep up Bruce’s excellent record in the division.

 it seems though that the Villa boss sees the play-offs as the best case scenario to achieve that.